alemigav/harmony-hash-game/diagram.md

 ---

 ## 8 Legal Considerations
-- This documentation is part of the Harmony Hex copyright deposit
+- This documentation is part of the Harmony Hash copyright deposit
 - Diagrams illustrate the original creative expression
 - Diagrams do not limit future artistic ensembles of the original creative expression